Matthew-Ielusic/AES--Amateur-Encryption-Software-/README.md

 (So, for example, the substitution box is implemented as described -- taking the multiplicative inverse of a byte, multiplying by a matrix, and adding a vector -- and not as a lookup table.)

-Encryption is done by the AmateurEncrypt object in the Encrypt.py module.
+Encryption is done by the AmateurEncrypt class in the Encrypt.py module.
 Its constructor takes the key as a list of 16 bytes, and encrypts blocks of 16 bytes.
-The encryptBlock method takes a single list of 16 bytes
+The encryptBlock method takes a single list of 16 bytes and returns its ciphertext.

+It has a `cbc` method that takes a list of blocks and an initial value, and returns the cipher text for each block using cipher block chaining.

+Decryption is done by the AmateurDecrypt class in the Decrypt.py module.
+Its interface is almost exactly the same as AmateurEncrypt's is.